headwinds/React-Redux-Flask/README.md

 # React-Redux-Flask #

-Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.
+Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with [Material UI](http://www.material-ui.com/).

+Connect to different databases including MySQL, PostgresSQL or SQLite.

 * Python 2.7+ or 3.x
 * Pytest
 * Heroku
 * Flask
 * React
 * Redux